New Student Seminar

 - Describe how background, identity, experiences, and social context influences your perspective

 - Appreciate others’ backgrounds, social identities, and experiences

 - Explore personal and career goals

-When you meet with your academic adviser at Plan-It Purple ask for the New Student Seminar.
+When you meet with your academic adviser at Warhawks SOAR (Student Orientation, Advising, and Registration) ask for the New Student Seminar.
 You will be glad that you did!